peopleware/openapi/resource/search-and-to-many-associations.md

 - `flowId`: to be able to cross-reference the search index document with logs

+- `build`: the build number of the service from which we got the search document this search index document is based on;
+  used to be able to cross-reference in case of errors

 - `createdAt`: the value of the `x-date` header that is returned with the search document request from which the search index document is created.